3beca/cep/README.md

 ```
 curl -X POST "http://localhost:8888/event-types/" -H "accept: application/json" -H "Content-Type: application/json" -d "{ \"name\": \"sensor foo\"}"
 ```
-The result will give us an url where we will submit http post with json event payload:
+The result will give us an url of the [Event Processing Http API](#event-processing-http-api) where we will submit http post with json event payload:
 ```
 {
   "name": "sensor foo",